Shian pari

-Shian pari is a village in Firozpur district in the Indian state of Punjab.
-It is situated in between two highways: Amritsar to Bathinda Road and Amristsar to Moga Road.
+Shian Pari is a village in Firozpur district in the Indian state of Punjab.
+It is situated two highways: Amritsar to Bathinda Road and Amristsar to Moga Road.
 It is situated 1.5 km away from the main Amritsar - Bathinda road, near Makhu and 3 km from the Amritsar-Moga road.
 It is 12 km away from Tehsil Zira.
 Two gurdwara (Sikh temples) are located in the village.
-One is on the east side of the village and the other one is on the west side.
+One is on the east side of the village and the other on the west side.

 Demographics

-As of the 2011 India census, Shian pari had a population of 2264 people.
+As of the 2011 India census, Shian Pari had a population of 2264 people.
 Males constitute 52% of the population and females 48%.
 The village has an average literacy rate of 58.3%, higher than the national average of 59.5%: male literacy is 63.84% and female literacy is 52.2%.
 In Makhu, 14% of the population is under 6 years of age.
-Almost all of the families came from Pakistan in 1947 at the time of partition.
+Almost all of the families came from Pakistan in 1947 at the time of partition of India.